nori-dot-eco/contracts/contracts/README.md

 Each token ID encodes the wallet address of the supplier to which the NRTs were issued in addition to information about the source and location of the carbon removed.
 See [RemovalIdLib](./RemovalIdLib.sol) for details.

-The total supply of each Removal token ID represents the estimated amount of NRTs granted on a specific parcel of land in a specific year.
+The total supply of each Removal token ID represents the amount of NRTs granted for a specific parcel of land in a specific year.

 Lifecycle of a Removal: